TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/fast_secure_boot.md

 \cond SOC_AM263X
 * Set the board to QSPI bootmode and reset the device.

+No logs are expected in sbl_qspi_fastboot since UART logging is disabled.
 \endcond
 \cond SOC_AM263PX
 * Set the board to OSPI bootmode and reset the device.

+No logs are expected in sbl_ospi_fastboot since UART logging is disabled.
 \endcond

-No logs are expected in sbl_qspi_fastboot since UART logging is disabled.

 ## Component wise secure boot time measurement